SysLinuxOS

 1. Introduction

+SysLinuxOS is a Debian-based GNU/Linux live distribution designed for system integrators and system administrators.
 It provides a complete, preconfigured operating environment for networking, diagnostics, monitoring, virtualization, and system integration tasks.

 SysLinuxOS is built to be immediately usable in both live and installed modes.
 All core components and tools required for professional workflows are included by default, minimizing setup time and configuration overhead.
+Starting with version 13.2, the system is built on btrfs with a fully integrated snapshot, rollback, and backup layer that protects the installation from the very first boot.

 2. Project Scope and Objectives